Spindizzy

-Spindizzy is an isometric computer game released for several 8-bit home computer formats in 1986 by Electric Dreams Software.
-It combines action and puzzle game elements.
-Players must navigate a series of screens to explore a landscape suspended in a three-dimensional space.
+Spindizzy is a 1986 isometric video game published by Electric Dreams Software, who released it on several 8-bit home computer systems.
+Combining action and puzzle elements, the game features a series of landscapes consisting of ramps and corridors suspended in a three-dimensional space.
+The player must navigate a transforming probe through the landscapes within a time limit.

 Development was headed by Paul Shirley, who drew inspiration from Ultimate Play the Game games that feature an isometric projection.
+He approached the design as a mixture of an adventure game and a puzzle game, feeling that the ball rolling mechanic allowed for creative puzzles.
+Electric Dreams partnered with Activision to publish Spindizzy in the United States.
+However, Shirley eventually severed the contract due to late royalty payments and disagreements over Activision's business practices.

-The game was successful in the United Kingdom and was well received by the video game press.
-Reviewers praised its visuals and design, but criticized its audio.
-Similarities were drawn to Marble Madness, which was released in arcades two years earlier.
-Spindizzy was followed by a 1990s sequel titled Spindizzy Worlds.
+The game was successful in the United Kingdom and was well received by contemporary video game press.
+Reviewers praised its visuals and design but criticised its audio.
+Similarities were drawn to Marble Madness, which was released in arcades two years earlier and on home platforms in 1986.
+Years after Spindizzy's release, publications continued to praise it in respective reviews.
+The game was followed by a 1990 sequel titled Spindizzy Worlds.

 Gameplay

 Spindizzy is an action and puzzle game played from an isometric perspective.
-Players can view the playing field from four angles, and rotate between them.
+Players can view the playing field from four angles and rotate between them.
 The game takes place in a fictional landscape of interconnected stages suspended in a dimensional space.
 The player controls a probe called a Gyroscopic Environmental Reconnaissance And Land-Mapping Device (GERALD), via keyboard commands or a joystick.
 The craft is able to transform between three configurations: a ball, an inverted square pyramid, and a gyroscope, although the difference between each configuration is only visual.
 Players navigate the probe through the stages to explore the world within a time limit.
 The time limit can be extended by collecting power jewels scattered through the world and is decreased by falling off a stage.
 Stages feature ramps, corridors, and other obstacles that hinder the player from quickly traversing them.
 The game ends when time expires or the world is completely explored.